neo4j-field/neo4j-arrow/README.md

 You should end up with a Neo4j plugin jar in `./plugin/build/libs/` that you can drop into a Neo4j system.

+> Given the plugin is the heart and soul of current development, I have plans
+> to redesign the build system to make it the default project and target.

 ## Plugin Operation 🔌